Manila Clasico: Caguioa versus Yap: the face of the PBA

-In 1999, Jaworski left Ginebra to pursue a political career, making Purefoods’ Patrimonio the undisputed face of the league.
-His departure from the team that he led for so many years also resulted to the team struggling to find a new identity.
-Two years later, Ginebra brought in the extremely charismatic Mark Caguioa, a virtually unknown player from the rookie draft.
-The man who was eventually called “The Spark” caught the attention of the millions of Ginebra fans and became their new darling because of his talent, will, and passion for the game.
+In December 1998, Jaworski left Ginebra to pursue a political career, making Purefoods’ Patrimonio the face of the league.
+His departure from the team that he led resulted in the team, Ginebra struggling to perform.
+In 2001, Ginebra brought in the charismatic Mark Caguioa, a virtually unknown player from the rookie draft.
+The man who was eventually called “The Spark” caught the attention of millions of the Ginebra fans and became their new darling because of his talent, will, and passion for the game.

 Mark Caguioa of Barangay Ginebra guards James Yap of San Mig Coffee during their PBA Philippine Cup semifinals series.

 Caguioa's entry also came at a time when Patrimonio was close to retirement and the league needed a new face to carry the PBA banner.
 Caguioa was fit and ready for that role.
 With Patrimonio slowing down, it was Purefoods’ turn to look for its new franchise player.
 In 2004, that player turned out to be James Yap, who was drafted second overall by the team in the 2004 draft.
 Unlike Caguioa when he entered the league, Yap was already a well-known player, being a superstar in the collegiate and amateur ranks.
 He also appeared to be the perfect replacement for Patrimonio – he was popular, equally good-looking, and had the wholesome persona that the Hotdogs were looking for.
 Yap's popularity surged even more when he tied the knot with celebrity actress Kris Aquino and found himself being adored by the masses, including the non-basketball watchers.